basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 Specifically, iXsystems moved the TrueNAS build scripts and related build infrastructure internal for the TrueNAS 27 line.
 Their forum post, [Clearing the Air on Build Scripts](https://forums.truenas.com/t/clearing-the-air-on-build-scripts/64357), frames this as a practical build-system decision and says normal installation and updates remain unaffected.
 The old [`truenas/scale-build`](https://github.com/truenas/scale-build) repository now says it is preserved historically and is no longer the maintained build system.
-Community reactions, for example [this TechEnclave thread](https://techenclave.com/t/truenas-has-gone-closed-source/420208), understandably read this as a meaningful step away from fully open development.
+Community reactions, for example [this TrueNAS forum thread](https://forums.truenas.com/t/truenas-closing-its-build-system-has-sparked-a-significant-trust-crisis-in-the-self-hosted-and-engineering-communities/64549), understandably read this as a meaningful step away from fully open development.

 Would I ever have built TrueNAS from source myself?
 Almost certainly not.